 A 200° ultra-widefield image of a patient with retinal vasculitis and an external image taken with the CLARUS 500 revealing posterior synechiae.

 ZEISS offers a full suite of diagnostic equipment.
-The ZEISS CIRRUS HD-OCT provides an invaluable tool for the management of retinal
+The ZEISS CIRRUS HD-OCT provides an invaluable tool for the management of retinal and optic nerve pathology.

 Similar to the assessment of glaucoma, where multiple diagnostic technologies aid in management, the evaluation of choroidal nevi also necessitates a multimodal approach.
 Fundus photography is essential for the detection and documentation of choroidal nevus size and pigmentation whereas OCT helps in the evaluation of lesion structure.
 True color images captured with CLARUS 500 can be separated into red, green and blue channel images to help enhance the visual contrast of details in certain layers of the retina.
 True color imaging is also ideal for discerning abnormalities overlying choroidal nevi such as yellow drusen and orange lipofuscin.
 Yellow drusen are most often signs of a benign lesion while the presence of orange lipofuscin usually denotes a suspicious lesion that needs further evaluation.
 Using the different color channels can help differentiate choroidal lesions, which are better visualized with red separation, from more superficial lesions such as CHRPE, which are better imaged with green separation.
 Using serial fundus photography, any significant changes in size and pigmentation can be easily assessed.